MonoTech01/CTF/Hash Cracker.md

 # Performance
 ![hashmd5](/Images/pic1.png)

-Using netcat to connect to the server [nc domainname port]
+Using netcat to connect to the server [nc domainname port].

+After that, using any online tool that can crack MD5 hash.
 ![hashmd5](/Images/pic2.png)